maidsafe/rfcs/proposed/0000-template.md

 # Alternatives

-Allow unrestricted file sizes across devices by introducing a cache backed sliding window algorithm for self encryption.
+Allow unrestricted file sizes across devices by introducing a cache backed sliding window algorithm.
+The sliding window here containing NMb of in memory data per file, for some architecture dependent integer N.

 # Unresolved questions